Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/apps/ble/building_blocks/multirole/multilink/readme.md

 **Tip:** New users of MPLAB Code Configurator are recommended to go through the [overview](https://onlinedocs.microchip.com/pr/GUID-1F7007B8-9A46-4D03-AEED-650357BA760D-en-US-6/index.html?GUID-B5D058F5-1D0B-4720-8649-ACE5C0EEE2C0)

 1. Create a new MCC Harmony Project -- [link](https://onlinedocs.microchip.com/pr/GUID-A5330D3A-9F51-4A26-B71D-8503A493DF9C-en-US-1/index.html?GUID-B86E8493-D00D-46EF-8624-D412342147F0) for instructions
-2. Import component configuration -- This step helps users setup the basic components required to start their Application Development Users should follow the instructions mentioned [here](https://microchipdeveloper.com/mcc/peripheralconfig) to import the component configuration.
+2. Import component configuration -- This step helps users setup the basic components and configuration required to develop this application.
+The imported file is of format .mc3 and is located in the path "<Harmony Content Path>\wireless_apps_pic32cxbz2_wbz45\apps\ble\building_blocks\multirole\multilink\firmware\mr_ml_trp_uart.X".
+Users should follow the instructions mentioned [here](https://onlinedocs.microchip.com/pr/GUID-A5330D3A-9F51-4A26-B71D-8503A493DF9C-en-US-1/index.html?GUID-F8FE2886-8A2C-4FC0-9956-C094CE44D162) to import the component configuration.

     **Tip:** Import and Export functionality of component configuration will help users to start from a known working setup of configuration